What is Origami?

 I am going to list several books below but honestly this may be the best origami book overall to own:

-Please do note that this book is intended for beginners, but keep it in mind once you master the basics.
+Please do note that this book is not intended for beginners, but keep it in mind once you master the basics.
 One reviewer of the book suggests that you should be able to understand the Kawasaki rose folding process before moving to the book.

 Origami Design Secrets is one of the most recommended origami books.
 Robert J. Lang, its author, is widely considered one of the leading origami artists in the world.